Where will we stay?

 What are the rooms like?
 The rooms will be bunk-room style, one each for men and women and a common area for congregating, praying and eating.

-Where does the trip begin and end in California?
+Where does the trip begin and end?

 If you have traveled by plane then you will be dropped off back at the airport.
 If you started your trip via ground transportation in California then you can expect to be taken back to the same location where you were originally picked up.